smileidentity/smile-identity-core-python/README.md

 To run tests run `pytest` in the root folder of the project

+#### Deployment

+To release a new version:

+- Update the version number in setup.py
+- Run `python setup.py sdist` to build package.
+- Run `twine upload dist/*` to publish package.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/smileidentity/smile-identity-core-python